 There’s not much to write home about when it comes to Chase Sapphire Preferred points earning rates, though 2x on travel and dining isn’t bad for a $95 fee card.
 But as noted, the travel benefits really are fantastic, and for $95 a year, they can be worth the peace of mind.

-The 80,000 Ultimate Rewards Points welcome bonus is very enticing since it represents up to $100 in travel when used as cash via Chase Ultimate Rewards (UR) – aka you can book a $1000 flight or hotel and use points to pay for $1000 of it.
-You can also book a travel for fewer points, with points left over.
+The 100,000 Ultimate Rewards Points welcome bonus is very enticing since it represents up to $1250 in travel when used as cash via Chase Ultimate Rewards (UR) – aka you can book a $1250 flight or hotel and use points to pay for $1250 of it.
+You can also book travel for fewer points, covering just some of the cost, with points left over.

 Crucially, you can also transfer these useful points (here’s a guide to maximizing them) for even greater value to airline and hotel partners, at a 1:1 ratio, so you could have 80,000 Points with Hyatt, Emirates, BA, Virgin, United and so forth.